reaktor23/linuxcnc-wiki/configuration.md

-# Configurtation of the Mesa 7i96 and 7i85S
+# Configurtation of our CNC mill contolled by the Mesa 7i96 and 7i85S

 # Create basic config with the 7i96 tool